annotation/text-fabric/tf/docs/about/code.md

 * condensing results to verious container types;
 * exporting results as PDF and CSV.

-This interface be served by a local web server provided with data from a TF kernel.
+This interface be served by a local web server provided with data from a TF app.
-(`tf.server.start`, `tf.server.kernel` and `tf.server.web`).
+(`tf.browser.start`, `tf.browser.kernel` and `tf.browser.web`).

 ## Volumes and collections